Kong/docs.konghq.com/app/enterprise/0.33-x/deployment-guide.md

 compatible with the previous version of Kong.
 Administrators should follow the instructions below carefully to avoid any issues.

-Prior to Kong 0.11 and Kong EE 0.29, nodes automatically ran migrations when started.
+Prior to Kong 0.11 and Kong Enterprise 0.29, nodes automatically ran migrations when started.
 On later versions, administrators should run migrations manually before starting nodes.